 Solution?
 Fortify that paprika with a good pinch of cayenne.
 Not to make them hot, but just to add a little interest, a back note of flavor.
 A little dimension so the flavors don’t fall flat.

-how to save time & money on deviled eggs with bacon & smoked paprika
+how to save money on deviled eggs with bacon & smoked paprika:

 Deviled Eggs with Bacon & Smoked Paprika

-These Deviled Eggs will be the hit of the party with the creamy filling and crunchy bacon and appealing smokiness.
+These Deviled Eggs will be the hit of the party with the creamy filling and crunchy bacon with the appealing smokiness.